andrewbaxter439/hbsc_compile_report/templates/pilot_secondary_content_final.md

 **Self-reported health**

 Pupils were asked to rate their own health.
-This figure the proportion of pupils reporting their health to be either 'excellent' or 'good'.
+This figure shows the proportion of pupils reporting their health to be either 'excellent' or 'good'.

 **Figure 1: % pupils who report good or excellent health**